glowlogix/wp-frontend-profile/readme.txt

 * Added ability to display form via shortcode.

 = 0.2 =
-* Include a nonce in the front end editing form for security.
+* Include a nonce in the frontend editing form for security.

 = 0.1 =
 * Initial launch.